GeorgeDaoud3/aws-deepracer-offroad-sample-project/deepracer_offroad_ws/deepracer_offroad_launcher/README.md

 1. Switch to the root user before you source the ROS 2 installation:

         sudo su
+1. Make sure that the deepracer-core.service is stopped

+        systemctl stop deepracer-core

 1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash